 Economy:

-While trade based economies certainly exist in secluded area of The Great Expanse the majority of the region uses standard currency made from minuscule shiny mites called silverbugs.
+While trade-based economies certainly exist in secluded areas of The Great Expanse the majority of the region uses standard currency made from minuscule shiny mites called Silverbugs.
 Silverbugs are found all over the region but remain rare enough to be fashioned into currency because they have never bred in captivity.
-Currency has 2 denominations, husks and chips.
+Currency has 2 denominations husks, and chips.
 Husks are the slightly concave iridescent top shells of silver bugs typically etched with 1 or several bank symbols.
 Chips are made from the much smaller underbelly plate and are worth exactly one tenth of a husk.
-The typical salary for a low skilled worker such as a farm hand or squire is 2.5 Husk per day.
+The typical salary for a low skilled worker such as a farm hand or squire is 2.5 husks per day.

 Measurement:

 As bug society advanced, the need for standard units of measurement arose.
 Eventually scholars and tradesmen agreed upon standardized systems for length and weight.
-The unit “Twig” is used for length.
-1 twig is to two thirds of a real life meter.
+The unit “twig” is used for length.
+1 twig is to two thirds of a real-life meter.
 In game that is equal to 1 third of a tile or approximately the height of a small creature. “sticks” are 1 hundredth of a twig and “branches” are 100 times the length of a twig.
 For weight, the “Pebble” was decided upon.
 It is believed the unit got the name from a rock by the side of a road somewhere, but in reality, the official “pebble” is an iron billet inside a bank in Rattlecrossing.
 One pebble is approximately equal to a British pound.
-Larger units for weight are “stones” which are 10 pebbles and Boulders which are “1000” pebbles.
+Larger units for weight are “stones” which are 10 pebbles and “boulders” which are “1000” pebbles.

 Races